yilas/fuzzy-fiesta/README.md

 ## Allow me to push this instance...

 Click on one of the URL.
+Then :

 ![Allow me to push this instance of Amazon AWS Access Key ID to yilas/fuzzy-fiesta](./2023-07-20_15-48.png)

+The secret is now seen as allowed.

 ![Secret allowed](./2023-07-20_15-53.png)